Rabies is very rare now in pets in Los Angeles

 dog-coyote variants.
 These variants could

-eventually be transported here because people
+eventually be transported here through

-move animals.
+relocation of animals.
 Therefore all bites from these

 wild animals are of potential rabies concern.

 Years of key rabies cases in wild animals